UserProgrammer/it-guides/monitor_network_traffic_on_remote_machine/README.md

 ## Guide

-1. First step is to create a special FIFO file using mkfifo command, where you want to see the packet capture using WireShark.
+1. Create a special FIFO file using mkfifo command, where you want to see the packet capture using WireShark.
 This file will use to read & write simultaneously using WireShark & tcpdump.

 ```
 mkfifo /tmp/packet_capture
 ```

-2. Second give the following ssh command on your terminal, to start the tcpdump on remote PC.
+2. Give the following ssh command on your terminal, to start the tcpdump on remote PC.

 ```
 ssh hostname_or_ip_of_remote_pc "tcpdump -s 0 -U -n -w - -i eth0 not port 22" /tmp/packet_capture